Close

 Option 3: Trial option - submit trial request through fillable form

 If you are pleading not guilty, complete information under Option 3.
 "Request for Trial" can be delivered in person (Court office address found on the ticket), by mail or by submitting it directly to our office using our e-form by clicking the link below.
 Before sending your request make sure the address listed on the front of the ticket is correct.
-If it is not write the correct address in the area noted under the signature line.
+If the address is incorrect, write the correct address in the area noted under the signature line.

 Notice of Intention to Appear in Court